lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 venue: Data Science Africa Summer School
 author: Neil D. Lawrence
 abstract: >
   In this talk we will introduce the fundamental ideas in machine learning.
+We'll develop our exposition around the ideas of prediction function and the objective function.
+We don't so much focus on the derivation of particular algorithms, but more the general principles involved to give an idea of the machine learning *landscape*.
 date: 2017-07-17
 affiliation: Amazon and University of Sheffield
 ---